suragch/mongol-library/README.md

 * [ ] apply styly/theme colors to `MongolTextView`, `MongolLabel` and `MongolEditText` so that the default colors are correct for both light and dark themes.
 * [ ] add MongolToolbar with vertical menu.
 (Toolbar can be vertical or horizontal orientation.)
 * [ ] Remove AndroidManifest rtl support option.
 (But need to check how that affects applications that do support it.)
+* [ ] The vertical punctuation characters shouldn't be rotated.

 #### Version changes